-Make a note of your licence key, as you will need to enter this as during the v5 installation.
+Make a note of your license key, as you will need to enter this as during the v5 installation.

 Ensure the server's default browser is not set to Internet Explorer, which is no longer supported (to check your default browser, search Windows > default apps).Supported browsers

-Dashboard Server works best with the latest versions (early 2019 onwards) of Edge, Chrome, Firefox and Safari on desktop & mobile.
+Dashboard Server works best with the latest versions of Edge, Chrome, Firefox and Safari on desktop & mobile.

 On Dashboard Server v5 Internet Explorer is not supported.
 Older browsers may show a blank page.